PAM is the new UTMAnirban Banerjee

 A UTM Model makes sense for PAM because of the various types of point products that vendors are currently selling to enterprises.
 Case in point, to do PAM right you need a couple of things.
 PAM is not a one shot solution – you can’t install one single piece of software that magically takes care of everything.
 Instead in the current market vendors are selling password vaults, session monitoring, session management, secrets management and more – all as separate pieces, in an appliance format.

-Breaking up pieces like this leads to making suboptimal decisions.
+Breaking up pieces like this leads to making sub optimal decisions.
 As an example, most enterprises find PAM products to be extremely expensive because of this a la carte model.
-A more cohesive, economies of scale type of offering that brings cost efficiency and lowers price points so customers don’t have to make the tradeoff between features and budget is what is required.
+A more cohesive, economies of scale type of offering that brings cost efficiency and lowers price points so customers don’t have to make the trade off between features and budget is what is required.
 Enterprises need PAM, not 25% of PAM.
 Cost should not be the barrier to adoption.

 Furthermore, going the UTM way also simplifies the deployment experience.
 This improves time to show ROI.
 For most legacy vendors supplying PAM solutions it takes months to install their products and get up top speed.
-It can even take up to a year when you have professional services organizations involved.
+It can even take up to a year when you have professional services organisations involved.
 Simplicity and efficiency are the key mantras to live by.
 Enterprises should be able to show deployed solutions, happy users and security controls live and good to go in weeks not months.
 A UTM model plays well to this perspective.

 PAM is certainly going the UTM way.
 More companies are going to prefer the SaaS based UTM model to deploy and use PAM.
 In case you need assistance to craft your Privileged Access Management strategy, please feel free to get in touch with us at Onion ID.